gillianbc/react-udemy-expenses/README-DEPLOYMENT.md

 `contentBase: path.join(__dirname, "public")`

 We can access the in-memory bundle.js by default on http://localhost:8080/bundle.js.
-We can set this to `dist` too:
+We can set this to `http://localhost:8080/dist/bundle.js` via:

 https://webpack.js.org/configuration/dev-server/#devserverpublicpath-